Monty Python Invitational Virtual

 PF: See: LD, Policy.
 Theory is cool, and welcomed, here too.
 Disclosure/paraphrasing theory - I have a high threshold of abuse here as well.
 Progressive/fast is cool.
 Traditional is cool too.

 TLDR; If there is no clear reason given for me to vote on either side, I will default to stock issues because it is what I know the best.
 Does aff meet their minimum requirements of affirmation?
-Does the negative do their job of negating the resolution?
+Does the negative do their job of negating the resolution/the aff?
 Do the off-case arguments link?
 Are alternatives mutually exclusive?
 Do the alternatives solve the aff?
 Impact it out.
 In-round, fiated implementation, and on the flow.
 For everything.
 Don't steal prep.
-If you have any specific questions, feel free to ask me before the round! my email for chains and questions: email@example.com
+If you have any specific questions, please ask! my email for chains and questions: email@example.com

 Most importantly, have fun, and be kind to one another!
 Happy debating! - P :)

 Hey y’all, I’m Matt.

 (Please add me to the email chain: firstname.lastname@example.org)

 Few notes about me - I debated for four years at Edmond Santa Fe in Oklahoma where I competed in policy, public forum, and speech for a while but ended up having a successful career in LD.
 I participated at the national tournament for all four years in various events.
 I was a policy debater for a few years in college at the University of Oklahoma as well.
 Graduated in 2019 and ended up in Tulsa where I am a management and data ecosystem consultant for organizations devoted to social good.